Jim Allen

 • William Robert Allen

-From 1953 to 1959 he worked for the New Zealand Department of Education as field officer to the Northern Māori Experimental Art Project.
-Subsequently he held a position as liaison organiser to secondary schools.
+In December 1952 he was recruited by Gordon Tovey (New Zealand Department of Education) to work as field officer to the Northern Māori Experimental Art Project.
+He was with the programme from 1953 to 1955, and worked at Oruaiti School.
+He subsequently held a position as liaison organiser to secondary schools.

 In 1960, Allen joined the staff at Elam School of Fine Arts, University of Auckland, as an Associate Professor.
 His influence in this role has been recognised as transformational for both sculpture within the school and for contemporary art in New Zealand.
 From 1977 to 1987 he was the founding head of the School of Art at Sydney College of the Arts, University of Sydney.